 The Organization sponsors a simplified employee pension plan covering all full-time employees.
 Employer contributions are based on 10% of the participating employee's annual compensation.
-Contributions to the plan for the year ended June 30, 2020 amounted to \$46,768 and are included in employee benefits expense.
+Contributions to the plan for the years ended June 30, 2021 and 2020 amounted to \$49,456 and \$46,768, respectively, and are included in employee benefits expense.